When I was 12, a folded up piece of paper was handed to me. I was standing in the middle of the tired, sun scorched school playground.

 I folded the note back up and tried to stop the tears by lifting my heavy, hot head up to the sky for a while wanting to scratch and push the tree and the eyes and the flower away from me.

 I realised for the first time ever I had no plan and things were not at all in my control.

 The one I still think of to this day.
-The moment my self-worth started to take its first dip into a sea of worthlessness.
+The moment I looked inside and started to take my first dip into a sea of worthlessness.
 With a strong, loud voice booming like huge marching band symbols in my head over and over.

 Rejection is what I think it’s called.
 Something I had not ever experienced in my little life on such a scale.
 Impact lasting longer than it probably should have.

 The self-doubt, inner voice and worthlessness all grew with me over the years.

 People poking me in the back with their ray guns of rejection 'pew', 'pew'.